Peter Hitchens: Environment

 Hitchens has claimed that "the greenhouse effect probably doesn't exist" and that the scientific consensus linking global warming to human activity has not been proven, describing it as "modish dogma".

-He has criticised wind power in the United Kingdom and argued in 2015 that its expansion put Britain at risk of blackouts.
+He has criticised what he considers an overreliance on wind power in the United Kingdom due to its intermittent nature, and argued in 2015 that its further expansion put Britain at risk of rolling electricity blackouts in the future.
+He is also opposed to the UK government's push to reach net zero by 2030, arguing that it will drive up energy prices to a point where people will be unable to afford to heat their homes.
+He has also claimed that UK emissions are minor in comparison to China's, and that any focus on reductions in carbon emissions should be targeted at China rather than the UK.

 COVID-19 pandemic

 Hitchens has repeatedly criticised the British government's response to the COVID-19 pandemic.
 He has particularly criticised COVID-19 lockdowns in the UK, suggesting they would have negative consequences and questioning their epidemiological efficacy.
 Critics have described him as a "lockdown sceptic".
 Full Fact evaluated his statement, where he said it was "not possible" for the first lockdown in March to cause the peak in daily infections and deaths to decline, in a fact-checking article, and concluded that this was "wrong" based on available evidence.

-Hitchens' view was also disputed by Paul Mason in the New Statesman.
-George Monbiot in The Guardian also critiqued Hitchens' views.
+Hitchens' view was disputed by journalist Paul Mason in the New Statesman.
+Environmental activist George Monbiot in The Guardian also critiqued Hitchens' views, calling for them to be censored.
 Daniel Hannan meanwhile expressed agreement with Hitchens in The Daily Telegraph.
-A tweet by Hitchens stating four fifths of cases were asymptomatic was also described as "misleading" by Voice of America.
+A tweet by Hitchens stating four fifths of cases were asymptomatic was called "misleading" by Voice of America.
 Hitchens criticised Imperial College London modelling, which suggested that there could be up to 500,000 COVID-19 deaths if the government did not impose a lockdown.

 He supported the Swedish government’s response to the pandemic.
 He opposed the mandatory wearing of face masks during the pandemic, referring to them as "muzzles".
-Hitchens also believes that government mandates to wear face coverings are oppressive.
+Hitchens also believes that government mandates to wear face coverings are authoritarian, since the government is interfering with people's freedom to wear what they choose under penalty of imprisonment.
 He has been accused of promoting misinformation about the pandemic and public health restrictions by several sources.